 1. INTRODUCTION

-Bacterial stalk rot (BSR) caused by Erwinia chrysanthemi pv.
-Zeae is the most devastating disease of maize.
+Maize is susceptible to approximately 112 diseases globally, caused by fungi, bacteria, viruses, and nematodes, leading to significant yield losses.
+In India, around 60 diseases affecting maize have been documented (Hooda et al., 2018).
+Based on recent studies under the All India Coordinated Maize Improvement Project, 61 diseases have been identified nationwide, with 16 recognized as major threats to maize production.
+Among the various foliar diseases, turcicum leaf blight, also known as Northern corn leaf blight, caused by Exserohilum turcicum (Pass.)
+Leonard and Suggs. (syn.
+Helminthosporium turcicum Pass.), holds global significance (Aghav et al., 2023; Shinde et al., 2024).
+Back to back nowadays due to changing in climatic conditions the Bacterial stalk rot (BSR) caused by Erwinia chrysanthemi pv.
+Zeae is emerging as a most devastating disease of maize.
 This disease is widespread worldwide in Asia, Africa, North America, Central America, South America and Oceania.
 Three bacterial pathogens have been reported to cause stalk rot of maize namely, E. dissolvens, E. chrysanthemi pv. zeae and Pseudomonas syringae pv. lapsa (Sinha, 1966).
 Bacterial stalk rot disease was first reported by Prasad (1930) as Erwinia dissolvens whose symptoms resemble more closely with E. chrysanthemi pv. zeae.
 E. chrysanthemi is causal agent of soft rot disease on wide range of plant species in tropical, subtropical and temperate region of the world.
 Waldee (1945) suggested a new genus Pectobacterium on the basis of the distinctive pectolytic activity of the Erwinia.
 In a comparative study of different strains of Erwinia species, Dickey (1979) on the basis of 12 physiological characters proposed a major taxonomic change that separated E. chrysanthemi into five species under the new genus Dickeya based on rRNA sequence.
 The pathogen has been re-classified as Dickeya zeae (Samson et al., 2005).

 After Pesudomonadaceae, bacterial family Enterobacteriaceae comprises largest and diverse group of plant pathogens.
 It comprises of several genera such as Brenneria, Dickeya, Enterobacter, Erwinia, Pantoea and Pectobacterium (Samson et al., 2005).
 Dickeya was previously known as Erwinia chrysanthemi, affecting a wide range of plant hosts throughout the world, particularly Musa spp., Chrysanthemum spp., Dianthus spp., maize, sorghum, potato, tomato, carrot, onion, pineapple, rice, hyacinth, and calla lily (Charkowski, 2018).
 In India, for the first time it was reported on sorghum crop in Pantnagar, Uttarakhand during 1987-88 and identified initially as E. chrysanthemi which was recently classified as Dickeya dianthicola.
-This group of pathogen is widely distributed all over the world in epidemic and sporadic manner.
+This group of pathogens is widely distributed all over the world in epidemic and sporadic manner.
 Several European countries, Indonesia, China, Netherlands, Belgium, Israel and France etc. have been affected by Dickeya resulting in yield loss of several crops.
 Dickeya affecting seed tubers, suckers, propagating materials of banana, potato and other vegetative crops.